 Join my cousin Oli and me as we discuss an interesting legal case.
-This is quite a well known case an involves some quite dark themes such as murder and suicide.
+This quite well known case involves some quite dark themes such as murder and suicide.

 See below for vocabulary and a transcript of the story of Ronald Opus.
 You can also see a video of the story from the film Magnolia.

 Suicide = The taking of one’s own life

 Manslaughter = An act of homicide which does not include intention, but for which the defendant is responsible.
 E.g. A man gets drunk and drives home.
 He can’t control the car and so he kills a pedestrian.

 Attempted murder = The crime of attempting to kill someone, but failing

 Involuntary manslaughter = An act of manslaughter in which the person is guilty of killing someone but they didn’t want to and did it completely by accident